kwabenasapong/openpldoc/manual/source/mediamanager.rst

 -------------

-Clicking on *Custom Slides* in the :ref:`g-media-manager` will display the Custom Slides media item.
-The Custom Slides media item shows a list of custom textual items.
+Clicking on *Custom Slides* in the :ref:`g-media-manager` will display the custom slides media item.
+The custom slides media item shows a list of custom textual items.
 Custom slides are useful for creating unstructured text items, such as liturgy or prayers.